stransact-logo

 Highlights Of The Money Laundering (Prevention And Prohibition) Act 2022

-The Act's aims, according to section 1, include enhancing and strengthening Nigeria's current legal and institutional framework for fighting and preventing money laundering.
+The Money Laundering (Prevention and Prohibition) Bill, 2022, signed into law by Former President Muhammadu Buhari, repealed the 2011 Money Laundering (Prohibition) Act.
+According to section 1, the Act aims to enhance and strengthen Nigeria's current legal and institutional framework for fighting and preventing money laundering.
 We will closely highlight the Act's noteworthy provisions.

 Virtual Assets